Court of Protection

 Andrew has been one of the leading practitioners in the field of medical treatment for many years and has been instructed in a number of the leading cases.
 His Court of Protection practice is a key aspect of his work in the field of medical law.
 Andrew is frequently instructed by the O/S, individual Trusts and patients.
 He specialises in cases involving disputed medical decisions, often involving life and death decisions.
-Recent cases involve PVS, withdrawal of feeding and hydration, treating Jehovah’s witnesses, caesarean sections and the performance of life-saving surgery on patients who lack capacity.
+Some cases involve PVS, withdrawal of feeding and hydration, treating Jehovah’s witnesses, caesarean sections and the performance of life-saving surgery on patients who lack capacity.
 Andrew is the author of The Law of Consent to Medical Treatment (Sweet & Maxwell) and wrote the chapter on consent in Clinical Negligence 5th ed.2015 Powers & Barton.

 Cases and Work of Note

 Significant cases in the field of medical treatment include: